marcds/Coursera-Data-Science-Inference_Project1/Inference Project1.md

 ## Statistical Inference Assigment 1

-The exponential distribution can be simulated in R with rexp(n, lambda) where lambda $\lambda$ is the rate parameter.
-The mean of exponential distribution is $1/\lambda$ and the standard deviation is also $1/\lambda$.
+The exponential distribution can be simulated in R with rexp(n, lambda) where lambda $ \lambda $ is the rate parameter.
+The mean of exponential distribution is $ 1/\lambda $ and the standard deviation is also $ 1/\lambda $.
-For this simulation, we set $\lambda=0.2$ and then we investigate the distribution of averages of 40 numbers sampled from exponential distribution with $\lambda=0.2$.
+For this simulation, we set $ \lambda=0.2 $ and then we investigate the distribution of averages of 40 numbers sampled from exponential distribution with $ \lambda=0.2 $.

 We are going to do 1000 simulated averages of 40 exponentials.